-‘This Is Us’ Producers Finally Address Kate’s Pregnancy Test Mix-Up In Time For 2020 Debut Episode
+'This Is Us' Producers Finally Address Kate's Pregnancy Test Mix-Up In Time For 2021 Premiere

 In an interview with Entertainment Weekly, the show's executive producer Isaac Aptaker put the rumors to rest.

-“It’ll be good to put it to bed because our fans are so awesome and pick up on every little hint,” he shared.
-“As soon as we saw that people were misinterpreting, of course, it drove us crazy.
-So let the record officially show: That was [meant to be] a pregnancy test box.”
+"It'll be good to put it to bed because our fans are so awesome and pick up on every little hint," he shared.
+"As soon as we saw that people were misinterpreting, of course it drove us crazy.
+So let the record officially show: That was [meant to be] a pregnancy test box."

 "This one, unfortunately, was just a casualty of how absolutely impossible it has been to make television this year," he said of the gaffe.
 "Despite the dozens of people who stared at that scene countless times before it went to air, we were all just so fried from all of the COVID [filming conditions] that we missed that one."

 He also shared that tonight will be really important in learning a little bit more about the whole psychology of Kate.
-He called “A Long Road Home” beautiful and said they were proud of the way it unfolded.
+He called "The Long Road Home" episode beautiful and said they were proud of the way it unfolded.

-The show’s Executive Producer Elizabeth Berger explained that the mistake was due to Zoom editing.
-She said that usually, all the crew was in a bay together looking at giant monitors.
-She said that everyone was working so hard during these crazy circumstances and once in a while, you’re going to have an ovulation predictor when there should have been a pregnancy test box.
+The show's executive producer, Elizabeth Berger, explained that the mistake was due to Zoom editing.
+She said that usually, all the crew was together in a bay, looking at giant monitors.
+She said that everyone was working so hard during these crazy times, so once in a while, there would be an ovulation predictor when there should have been a pregnancy test box.

-Fans will get to jump right back into where This is Us left off in November with Kate and Tony having a difficult conversation.
-The showrunner said that Kate’s backstory will be explained right off the bat.
+Fans will get to jump right back in to where This Is Us left off in November with Kate and Tony having a difficult conversation.
+The showrunner said that Kate's backstory will be explained right off the bat.
 This moment between the couple comes after they met and got to know their surrogate Ellie (Annie Funke), who will carry their child to term and give son Jack a sister.